dotnet/interactive/DEVELOPER-GUIDE.md

 3. Restart `dotnet-interactive.sln` from the Anaconda Bash prompt.
 4. The tests will now use the environment variable to connect to your server.

+### Run tests directly against the language handler scripts

+These tests can be run directly against the language handler scripts.
+This is useful for when making changes on the scripts sent to the jupyter kernel without needing a full integration.

+1. Python tests can be run directly in the Anancoda prompt by calling `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\run_tests.bat`
+2. R tests (for now) can be run in a Jupyter R notebook.
+Copy the code from `src\Microsoft.DotNet.Interactive.Jupyter\CommandEvents\LanguageHandlers\r\coe_comm_handler.r` and `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\tests_r_coe_comm_handler.r` into cells in an R notebook and run the cells.